tlawrence3/tSFM/README.md

 [Kelly, P., F. Hadi-Nezhad, D. Y. Liu, T. J. Lawrence, R. G. Linington, M. Ibba, and D. H. Ardell.
 2020.
 Targeting tRNA-synthetase interactions towards novel therapeutic discovery against eukaryotic pathogens.
 PLOS Neglected Tropical Diseases 14: e0007983.](https://doi.org/10.1371/journal.pntd.0007983)

-1. Let us recreate function logos for the human tRNA data.
+Let us recreate function logos for the human tRNA data.

 1. First we need to change into the example data directory.
 This directory contains all of the aligned tRNA sequences used for analysis in Kelly *et al.* 2020.
     ```shell
     cd Kelly2020_data
     ```

-   2. To create single site and basepair RNA function logos for the human tRNA data we can use this command:
+2. To create single site and basepair RNA function logos for the human tRNA data we can use the command:
     ```shell
     tsfm -e NSB -x 1 -c tRNA_L_skel_Leish.sites74.struct.cove --logo -p 10 HOMO/HOMO
     ```

-   3. Let us break this command down so we can understand the options:
+    Let us break this command down so we can understand the options:

       a.
 The below `-e` option sets the entropy estimator to the Bayesian estimator NSB (which is the default).
 This can also be set to the older and more inaccurate Miller-Madow estimator with argument `Miller`.
         ```shell